euhfs/flutter_template/README.md

         * If you chose "y" in the previous step it will ask for **company/dev name** and **password** to be used in the keystore.
 The company/dev name is not that important and can be anything **BUT** the password is really important, make sure not to lose it.

         * Now you are finished, this template will include folder for every platform available.
-For example **iOS, linux** etc. If your project is not for linux for example, you can just delete the folder.
+For example **iOS, Linux** etc. If your project is not for Linux for example, you can just delete the folder.
 You can still enable a platform in your project, but you will have to **manually** change app names and so on.

 2. Linux <br>
     - Open your terminal and navigate to your preferred directory e.g. `cd ~/Documents`.
     - Now you have to install and run the script, to do that run in the terminal:

         ```bash
         curl -o setup.sh https://raw.githubusercontent.com/euhfs/flutter_template/refs/heads/main/scripts/setup.sh && chmod +x setup.sh && ./setup.sh
         ```
     - Now follow scripts instructions:
         * `Enter the name for the main folder:` <br> The name you would enter when using flutter to generate an project.
 For example: **password_generator**